RoseWild15/PortfolioProjects/Power BI/Steam Games Analytics/README.md

 As titled this dashboard is currently V1, in its current state is it finished and presents an executive summary regarding how big Steam is, dominating genres, average pricing etc however I believe there is much more data for me to dive into here as such I plan to make either a bigger dashboard or multiple Power BI reports aka multiple dashboards.

+Something I'd like to try if possible is potentially recreating this project but entirely through Python utiizing the Steam API instead as to generate real-time charts/graphs instead of a snapshot in time as the Peak CCU of games fluctuates as and when games update or new games release.